 How to clean a limestone fireplace

-Use a mild soap and а soft, microfiber cloth because limestone has a highly porous structure and is prone to etching.
+Use a mild soap and a soft, microfiber cloth because limestone has a highly porous structure and is prone to etching.
 Start with removing all of the debris and loose dirt, either with a microfibre cloth or with a vacuum cleaner.
 Then mix a solution of equal parts lukewarm water and dishwashing soap.
 Wipe the fireplace with a soft cloth dipped in that mixture.

 For stubborn stains, mix hydrogen peroxide and flour.
 Create a thick paste and apply it to the stains, leave it for around 15 minutes.
 Finally, take a soft-edged scraper and carefully remove the paste from the limestone fireplace.

-Now, if you really want to go into detail, here is how to dust, wash and remove stains from your fireplace:
+Now, if you really want to go into detail, here is how to dust, wash, and remove stains from your fireplace:

 How to dust a limestone fireplace

-- By using a non-spinning brush vacuum attachment, get rid of all the debris and loose dirt.
+Vacuum By using a non-spinning brush vacuum attachment, get rid of all the debris and loose dirt.
 Be careful not to scratch the surface while cleaning.

-- If you don’t own such an attachment, or it’s not possible to vacuum without scratching the fireplace, don’t worry.
+Wipe (if you can’t vacuum) If you don’t own such an attachment, or it’s not possible to vacuum without scratching the fireplace, don’t worry.
 You can dust it with a dry, soft cloth, starting from the top and working your way down to the base.
 Repeat the process if needed.

 How to wash a limestone fireplace

-- Take another clean, dry cloth, and wipe the surface by applying a bit more pressure so that all of the loose dirt is removed.
+Wipe clean Take another clean, dry cloth, and wipe the surface by applying a bit more pressure so that all of the loose dirt is removed.
 If you encounter any stubborn spots and stains, use a toothbrush or a soft bristle one to clean it up.

-- When you are done, just leave the limestone fireplace to dry out on its own, so you don’t scratch it.
+Let it dry When you are done, just leave the limestone fireplace to dry out on its own, so you don’t scratch it.

 What products you should avoid